I3S-ESSnet/Documents/ko-meeting/wp1/dos-and-ros.md

-# I3S kick-off meeting - Service Developing Organizations and Re-using Organizations
+# I3S kick-off meeting

+## Service Developing Organizations and Re-using Organizations

-Here is a synthetic view of DOs and ROs:
+Here is a synthetic view of DOs and ROs, as indicated in the submission:

 |   | INE | Insee | Istat | SCB | SSB |